Skip to content

 The story

 A demo went sideways last week: the dashboard's Limit Breach sheet surfaced a "$1,247,329 daily ACH outflow" row, the auditor stopped the demo at sheet two and asked, "is that a real number?".
 It isn't — the per-kind lognormal default in _baseline_amount_sample happens to roll a high-tail draw occasionally, and the planted Outbound LimitBreachPlant was sized cap × 1.5 regardless of what the rail's normal volume looks like.
-The numbers are valid; they're just absurd for retail card sales clearing through an in-house DDA.
+The numbers are valid; they're just absurd for retail card sales force-posting through the MerchantPayableClearing GL.

 You want every firing on your retail card-sale rail to land between $5 and $500 (typical low-end clustering — single coffees to high-end retail), and you want the planted scenarios to size to the same band so plants look like ordinary firings (just at the boundary that triggers the SHOULD-constraint).

-This is the AB.5 amount_typical_range feature.
-You declare a per-firing soft bound on the rail, and both the baseline emitter and the planted-scenario emitter respect it without any schema migration or matview rewrite.
+This is the amount_typical_range feature: you declare a per-firing soft bound on the rail and both the baseline emitter and the planted-scenario emitter respect it without any schema migration or matview rewrite.

 The question